⚠️ Safety First

 Worn or Broken Motor Mounts

-How it feels: Vibration that is most pronounced at idle and during acceleration, often with a clunking sensation when selecting drive from park or when changing gear aggressively.
-The vibration typically decreases at steady highway speed.
+How it feels: Vibration is worst at idle and during acceleration, often with a clunk when you shift into gear.
+It typically smooths out at steady highway speeds.

 Transmission Issues